30JUN

 Instructions to Authors

 Manuscripts submitted for publication in the Mediterranean Journal of Pharmacy and Pharmaceutical Sciences (MJPPS) can be review articles, original articles, or short communications.
-The manuscript should carefully be prepared, double-spaced, and pages numbered.
+The manuscript should be carefully prepared, double-spaced, and pages numbered.
 Generally, original articles should not exceed 3500 words or 10 printed pages.
 The submitted manuscripts should be accompanied by a letter from the corresponding author indicating that no part of the submitted work has previously been published (in print or electronic format) or is not under simultaneous consideration by another publication or electronic medium.
-Under no circumstances will any manuscript be considered for publication in MJPPS that contains any data that have been published or submitted for publication elsewhere Manuscripts reporting studies involving human subjects must be accompanied by a statement from the main author confirming that informed consent was obtained from all subjects involved.
+Under no circumstances will any manuscript be considered for publication in MJPPS that contains any data that has been published or submitted for publication elsewhere.
+Manuscripts reporting studies involving human subjects must be accompanied by a statement from the main author confirming that informed consent was obtained from all subjects involved.
 This statement must also appear in the materials and methods section of the manuscript.
 Manuscripts reporting studies involving live animals must be accompanied by a statement from the main author confirming that experiments were performed in accordance with relevant international guidelines and regulations.

-The contents of the manuscript should be arranged under the following headings: Abstract, Introduction, Materials and methods, Results, Discussion, Conclusion, Acknowledgements, Funding, Conflict of Interest, References, Figures, and Tables.
+The contents of the manuscript should be arranged under the following headings: Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, Funding, Conflict of Interest, References, Figures, and Tables.

-The first page should comprise: Title of the paper, name(s) of the author(s), Affiliations, the exact contact information of the corresponding author must be given in detail at the end of the page.
+The first page should comprise: Title of the paper, name(s) of the author(s), Affiliations, and the exact contact information of the corresponding author must be given in detail at the end of the page.
 Title: should occupy no more than two lines.
 The title should clearly convey the conceptual significance of the paper to a broad readership.
 Authors/Affiliations: Author name(s) should be written as (Ali M. Zorgani) with ORCID number and e-mail address.
-Affiliations should contain the following core information: department(s), institution(s), city, country.
-Contact Information: Contact line should include the e-mail address and phone number of the corresponding author.
+Affiliations should contain the following core information: department(s), institution(s), city, and country.
+Contact Information: The contact line should include the e-mail address and phone number of the corresponding author.

 Abstract: should be composed of a single paragraph of no more than 250-300 words.
 It should contain a brief background of the question, a description of the results without extensive experimental details, and a summary of the significance of the findings.
-Keywords between 5-8 words related directly to the manuscript..

-Introduction: should be concise, with no subheadings and should present the background information necessary to provide a logical context for the results.
+Introduction: should be concise, with no subheadings, and should present the background information necessary to provide a logical context for the results.

-Materials and methods: this section needs to include sufficient details so that readers can understand how the experiments were carried out.
+Materials and methods: This section needs to include sufficient details so that readers can understand how the experiments were carried out.
 Ethics approval from the organization should be cited here.
 This section should also include a description of the statistical methods, if any, employed in the study.

-Results: this section should be divided into subheadings, so the reader can follow the logic of results development.
+Results: This section should be divided into subheadings, so the reader can follow the logic of results development.

 Discussion: should explain the significance of the results and place them into a broader context.
 It should not be redundant with the Results section.
-A conclusion should be given as a separate following discussion.

 References: should include only articles that are published.
 Please use the following style for references: References in the text should be numbered consecutively in their order of appearance.
-"Unpublished observations" and "personal communications" may not be used as references but may be inserted in parentheses in the text.
+"Unpublished observations" and "personal communications" may not be used as references, but may be inserted in parentheses in the text.

 The reference list format is as follows:

-1. Zorgani AM, Salem MI, Shaibani RS (1995) Libyan dates as management of cancer patients.
+1. Zorgani AM, Salem MI, Shaibani RS.
+Libyan dates as management of cancer patients.
 Nature.
-98 (4), 342-349. doi: 52185/mjppsl1257824
+1995; 98 (4), 342-349. doi: 52185/mjppsl1257824

-2. Rmadan, MA,Slaiman MO (1992) Structure of cell wall.
+2. Ramadan MA, Slaiman MO.
+Structure of the cell wall.
 In Molecular Biology of the Cell Wall (ed.
 S.A.
-Gawas and M. Muhsen) pp. 567-574.
-Tripoli: Naser Press Ltd., ISBN: 245-24587-21548942
+Gawas and M. Muhsen), 1992; pp. 567-574.
+Tripoli: Naser Press Ltd., ISBN: 245-24587-21548942.

 Use system international (SI) measurements throughout the manuscript.
 Use generic names of drugs, unless the trade name is directly relevant to the discussion.
 Acknowledge all illustrations and tables or long annotations taken from other publications and submit written permission to reprint from the original publishers.

-Use the "MANUSCRIPT SUBMISSION" to submit your manuscript.
 Correspondence should be addressed to the editor-in-chief of MJPPS.

-Guidelines for Reviwers
+Guidelines for Reviewers

 When a manuscript is submitted to the journal, it is assessed to see if it meets the criteria for submission.
 If it does, the editorial team will select potential peer reviewers within the field of research to peer-review the manuscript and make their recommendations.

 Peer review is the system used to assess the quality of a manuscript before it is published.
 Independent scientists in the relevant research area evaluate submitted manuscripts for originality, validity, and significance to help MJPPS editors determine whether a manuscript should be published in their journal or not.
-The journal confirms the double-blind peer review system (the reviewers do not know the names of the authors and the authors do not know who reviewed their manuscript).
+The journal confirms the double-blind peer review system (the reviewers do not know the names of the authors, and the authors do not know who reviewed their manuscript).

 Confidentiality: Manuscripts are confidential materials given to a reviewer in trust for the sole purpose of critical evaluation.
 Reviewers should ensure that the review processes are confidential.
 Details of the manuscript and the review process should remain confidential during and after the review process.

-Plagiarism: The practice of taking someone else’s work or ideas and passing them off as one’s own’ Oxford Dictionaries.
+Plagiarism: The practice of taking someone else’s work or ideas and passing them off as one’s own, Oxford Dictionaries.
 It is unethical for reviewers to “use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others”.

 Fairness: Reviews should be honest and objective.
-Reviewers should not be influenced by the origin of the manuscript, the religious, political, or cultural viewpoint of the author, and gender, race, ethnicity, or citizenry of the author.
+Reviewers should not be influenced by the origin of the manuscript, the religious, political, or cultural viewpoint of the author, and gender, race, ethnicity, or citizenship of the author.
 The validity and the quality of the content presented are the only grounds for evaluation.

 More Points to Note